Pablo1Aero/PGTA_PROYECTO_1/README.txt

 Developed by Hector Andrés Garcia Felix and Pablo García Mediavilla

+The program is PORTABLE so no need any setup instalation.

 How to use:

 1. Select Load File Tab --> Press the Left Icon --> Select .AST file to Read